kimostor177-art/temo/README.md

 ## Community & Contributions

-The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss roadmap, and share ideas.
+The core team is available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can create issues, share ideas, and discuss roadmap.

 Our [Contribution Guide](https://github.com/medusajs/medusa/blob/develop/CONTRIBUTING.md) describes how to contribute to the codebase and Docs.

-Join our [Discord server](https://discord.com/invite/medusajs) to meet other community members.
+Join our [Discord server](https://discord.gg/medusajs) to meet and discuss with more than 14,000 other community members.

 ## Other channels